 10 Tips to Help Prepare for Visiting Machu Picchu

 Ever dreamed of visiting Machu Picchu?
-Or have you got a trip book already?
-One of our featured writers, Nathalie Pye recently experienced this magical site for herself and below she shares her top ten things to keep in mind when going to Machu Picchu.
+Or have you got a trip booked already?
+Nathalie Pye from the UK recently experienced this magical site for herself and shares her top tips and also advice for essential things to pack before going to climb Machu Picchu...

 1. Wear Good Shoes